-Reframing allows you to shift your perspective of a situation to be whatever you want it to be.
+Reframing is a soft skill that enables you to shift your perspective of a situation to be whatever you want it to be.

 Reframing relies on the belief that you are in full control over your perception of reality, and can interpret any situation in whatever way you choose.